timstephenson/WordFrequency/Readme.markdown

 There are two implementations of the sortedWordFrequency method.

 I am excited about Swift, so I've done both implementations twice.
-The fist time, using swift, and the same methods again using Objective-c.
+The first time, using swift, and the same methods again using Objective-c.

 WordFrequency is the Swift version of the challenge.
 [View Objective-c Version](https://github.com/timstephenson/OCWordFrequency)